spitz-the-great/pet-hotel-weekend-activity/checklist.md

  2. [x] - create dropdown with owners names inside - inside form
  3. [x] - create submit button - inside form

-## [ ] - pet section (functionality)
+## [x] - add pet section (functionality)
-1. [ ] - on page load GET owners name list from db into dropdown menu
+1. [x] - on page load GET owners name list from db into dropdown menu
-2. [ ] - get value of inputs and current value of owners name dropdown into db on submit button click
+2. [x] - get value of inputs and current value of owners name dropdown into db on submit button click

 ## [ ] - history cards section (display) (changed from table to allow for images)
-1. [ ] - create card with: owner, pet, breed, color, checked in, actions
+1. [x] - create card with: owner, pet, breed, color, checked in, actions
 2. [ ] - card will also contain:
     delete button,
     check in button(only if pet is not currently checked in),